Moaz-Ali88/E-Commerce-With-PHP-Native/README.md

 <h1>5-Conclusion</h1>

 •Thank you for taking the time to explore this project.
 We hope you find it useful and easy to set up.
 Feel free to contribute, suggest improvements, or report any issues.
-Happy coding!
+Happy coding!.